Secure Customer Payment Information

 - Contract review

 - Policy and procedure initial drafting followed by annual updates

 - Cardholder Data Environment (CDE) drafting and analysis

 - Service Provider Compliance Assessment

-- Responsibility Matrix initial drafting and annual update/review
+- Responsibility Matrix initial drafting followed by annual updates

 - Security evaluation

-- Following the PCI Security Standard Council’s prioritized approach tool
+- PCI Security Standard Council’s prioritized approach tool

 - Annual PCI Security Awareness Training

-After understanding how credit cards are processed by your organization, we’ll walk through the respective PCI SAQs to ensure you are in compliance.
-We’ll also identify those areas where compensating controls can be put into place and recommend policies and procedures to make your credit card process more secure and seamless.
+Once we understand how your organization processes credit cards, we’ll walk through the right PCI SAQ for your situation so you’ll know if you’re in compliance.
+We’ll also identify areas where controls can be put into place and recommend policies and procedures to make your credit card process more secure and seamless.